|

 101. figuratively

-in a figurative sense
+in a non-literal sense

 Last but not least, drama critic Dan Sullivan adds some brief personal reminiscence about Williams the man, who turned out to be, as Sullivan figuratively puts it, both "angel and crocodile."